mathspp/mathspp/pages/02.blog/why-apl-is-a-language-worth-knowing/item.md

       sale_items ← 'tshirt' 'blouse' 'jacket' 'banana' 'apple'
 ```

-We can easily check which articles will be on sale through the dyadic function _membership_ `∊` that,
-well, checks if the left argument's scalars are in the right argument's scalars:
+We can easily check which articles will be on sale through the dyadic function _membership_ `∊` that checks if the left argument's scalars are in the right argument's scalars:

 ```APL
       articles ∊ sale_items